 The Access Provider shall not be required to seek consent from the Access Seeker for disclosing and/or sharing the Statement of Requirements finally submitted to it by way of Industry Consultation or the subsequent TRA Consultation, as applicable.
-For avoidance of doubt and unless the exception described below in this clause 1.131.14 applies, any Statement of Requirements submitted under this Reference Offer shall not be subject to the obligation of Confidentiality as per clause 20 (Confidentiality) Schedule 9 – Supply Terms, to the extent to which this is being shared with or disclosed to any other Licensed Operator, the ECTC or the TRA for the purposes described in this RO.
-However, this shall not prevent the Access Seeker from instructing the Access Provider formally in writing that a specific information in the Statement of Requirements provided by the Access Seeker shall be treated as confidential by the Access Provider and shall be omitted from the Statement of Requirements due to its commercial sensitivity for that particular Access Seeker, such as preliminary forecasts.
+For the avoidance of doubt and unless the exception described below in this clause 1.14 applies, any Statement of Requirements submitted under this Reference Offer shall not be subject to the obligation of Confidentiality as per clause 20 (Confidentiality) Schedule 9 – Supply Terms, to the extent to which this is being shared with or disclosed to any other Licensed Operator, the ECTC or the TRA for the purposes described in this RO.
+However, this shall not prevent the Access Seeker from instructing the Access Provider formally in writing that specific information in the Statement of Requirements provided by the Access Seeker shall be treated as confidential by the Access Provider and shall be omitted from the Statement of Requirements due to its commercial sensitivity for that particular Access Seeker, such as preliminary forecasts.
 The Access Seeker shall not be entitled to seek confidential treatment for any other parts of the Statement if Requirements which shall be subject to the Industry Consultation or the TRA Consultation, in particular the description of the New Service or any of its characteristics or price terms including the Timeline for Service Implementation.
-Following such written instruction from the Access Seeker, the Access Provider shall be obliged to treat such information as confidential pursuant to clause 20 (Confidentiality) of Schedule 9 – Supply Terms, and shall remove it from the relevant Statement of Requirements for purposes of the Industry Consultation (and any subsequent TRA Consultation), as applicable.
+Following such written instruction from the Access Seeker, the Access Provider shall be obliged to treat such information as confidential pursuant to clause 20 (Confidentiality) of Schedule 9 – Supply Terms, and shall remove (or redact) it from the relevant Statement of Requirements for the purposes of the Industry Consultation (and any subsequent TRA Consultation), as applicable.

 Should the Access Seeker decide to discontinue pursuing a New Service Order or any Statement of Requirements including, without limitation, for reasons related to such Industry Consultation, it may withdraw its request at any time.